 Catch the bus (or arrange a taxi) to stay in Bourg Saint Maurice for the night.
 It takes about 25 mins to reach Bourg Saint Maurice, and there are many accommodation options here.

 Val Veny in Italy, which includes Rifugio Elisabetta and Cabane Combal, is also an area of the trail where it becomes hard to find availability.
 The next closest accommodation option is actually in Courmayeur…via the direct bus, which departs from La Visaille and takes about 25 mins.
 We’ve added a little ‘Courmayeur basecamp’ accommodation location in La Visaille which highlights you’re planning to catch the bus to Courmayeur for the night.
+See available accommodation in Courmayeur.

 The following day, return on the bus to La Visaille and rejoin the main Tour du Mont Blanc trail near Cabane Combal.